 books and souvenir programs from motion picture history.
 There is also

 a large microfilm set of Cinema Pressbooks from the Warner Bros.

 studios.
 See links to catalog records below.

-Latinos in Film The collection contains approximately 590 pieces of rare movie
+The collection contains approximately 590 pieces of rare movie

 ephemera -- promotional photographs, posters, lobby cards, photoplay